ORNL/curifactory/README.md

 pip install argcomplete
 ```

-To enable, you can either use argcomplete's global hook, which will enable tab complete on all argcomplete-enabled
+To enable, you can either use argcomplete's global hook `activate-global-python-argcomplete`, which
-python packages (e.g. pytest), or you can add `eval "$(register-python-argcomplete experiment)"` to your shell's
+will enable tab complete on all argcomplete-enabled python packages (e.g. pytest), or you can add
-rc file.
-Curifactory can add this line for you automatically with:
+`eval "$(register-python-argcomplete experiment)"` to your shell's rc file.
+Curifactory can add
+this line for you automatically with:

 ```bash
 curifactory completion [--bash|--zsh]  # use the shell flag appropriate